How to Make a DC Motor Speed Controller Circuit(50V, 15A)

 This PWM output controls the Gate of the Mosfet connected through a 33-ohm resistor.
 IRF3205S can handle current up to 110 Ampere with a proper cooling system and enough gate voltage.
 The voltage limit between Drain and Source is 55v maximum. whereas, Gate to source voltage is 20v maximum.

-The Source of the MOSFET is grounded and Drain is connected to one terminal of the output whereas the other terminal to 12v.
-This way the motor is connected between +ve of the 12v supply and Drain of the MOSFET.
+The Source of the MOSFET is grounded and the Drain is connected to one terminal of the output whereas the other terminal is to 12v.
+This way the motor is connected between the +ve of the 12v supply and the Drain of the MOSFET.

 Schottky diodes are generally preferred in flyback diode applications because they have the lowest forward drop (~0.2 V rather than >0.7 V for low currents) and are able to quickly respond to reverse bias (when the inductor is being re-energized) or in other words, Schottky diode have effectively instant reverse recovery time, hence suitable for high-frequency applications.

 The potentiometer controls the speed of the motor.
-And the PWM waveform generated by the 555 timer is drawn on the oscilloscope.
+The PWM waveform generated by the 555 timer is drawn on the oscilloscope.
 Measurements like duty cycle and Vpk-pk can also be measured.

 Important points